Brad Pitt: Worldwide recognition (2004–2008)

 Pitt had two major film roles in 2004, starring as Achilles in Troy, and reprising his role, Rusty Ryan, in the sequel Ocean's Twelve.
 He spent six months sword training before the filming of Troy, based on the Iliad.
 An on-set injury to his Achilles tendon delayed production on the picture for several weeks.
 Stephen Hunter of The Washington Post stated that Pitt excelled at such a demanding role.
 Troy was the first film produced by Plan B Entertainment, a film production company he had founded two years earlier with Jennifer Aniston and Brad Grey, CEO of Paramount Pictures.
 Ocean's Twelve earned $362 million worldwide, and Pitt and Clooney's dynamic was described by CNN's Paul Clinton as "the best male chemistry since Paul Newman and Robert Redford."
-In 2005, Pitt starred as John Smith in the Doug Liman-directed action comedy Mr. & Mrs. Smith, in which a bored married couple discover that each is an assassin sent to kill the other.
+In 2005, Pitt starred as John Smith in the Doug Liman-directed action comedy Mr. & Mrs. Smith, in which a bored married couple discover that each is an assassin for a competing agency.
 The feature received reasonable reviews but was generally lauded for the chemistry between Pitt and Angelina Jolie, who played his character's wife Jane Smith.
 The Star Tribune noted that "while the story feels haphazard, the movie gets by on gregarious charm, galloping energy and the stars' thermonuclear screen chemistry".
 Mr. & Mrs. Smith earned $478 million worldwide, making it one of the biggest hits of 2005.

 For his next film, Pitt starred opposite Cate Blanchett in Alejandro González Iñárritu's multi-narrative drama Babel (2006).
 Pitt's performance was critically well-received, and the Seattle Post-Intelligencer said that he was credible and gave the film visibility.
 Pitt later said he regarded taking the part as one of the best decisions of his career.
 The film was screened at a special presentation at the 2006 Cannes Film Festival and was later featured at the 2006 Toronto International Film Festival.
 Babel received seven Academy and Golden Globe award nominations, winning the Best Drama Golden Globe, and earned Pitt a nomination for the Best Supporting Actor Golden Globe.
 That same year, Pitt's company Plan B Entertainment produced The Departed, which won the Academy Award for Best Picture.
 Pitt was credited on-screen as a producer; however, only Graham King was ruled eligible for the Oscar win.